Today's Forecast: Mostly sunny and warm

-The forecast from FOX 17 Chief Meteorologist Kevin Craig: We expect mostly sunny to partly cloudy skies today along with comfortable conditions.
-There will be a slight chance of a stray afternoon shower in inland locations (along/east of U.S. 131), but it won't measure to much.
-We will be in the 80s for highs through Thursday, before temperatures cool a bit into the 70s with clouds and precipitation by Friday and Saturday.
-No severe weather is expected, but a few thunderstorms may mix in with heavier pockets of rain.
+The forecast from FOX 17 Chief Meteorologist Kevin Craig: We expect mostly sunny to partly cloudy skies today along with warm conditions.
+There will be a slight chance of a stray afternoon shower in inland locations (along/east of U.S. 131).
+We will be in the 80s for highs today, but start to cool tomorrow with extensive cloud cover and precipitation chances increasing.
+We have MARGINAL severe weather chances Thursday/Thursday night, and Friday/Friday night.
+Some isolated hail or wind is possible with some of these storm cells, but anything widespread or prolonged is unlikely.
 Things will get a bit more unsettled as an upper level low pressure system moves into the region for the weekend.
-Over the course of a few days, we may see anywhere between 1" to 2" of rain with locally higher amounts.
+Over the course of a few days, we may see up to about an inch or so of rain.
 Make sure to stay up on later forecasts and stay alert with FOX 17 weather for your latest forecast.

-TODAY: Mostly sunny to partly cloudy and warmer.
-A slight chance of an isolated afternoon inland shower.
-Highs in the lower 80s.
-Winds northwest at 5 to 10 mph.
+TODAY: Mostly sunny to partly cloudy and warm.
+Highs in the middle 80s.
+Winds east-southeast at 5 to 10 mph.

-TONIGHT: Clear to partly cloudy.
-Lows in the upper 50s.
-Winds light/variable.

 FRIDAY: Mostly cloudy with showers likely.
 A chance of thunderstorms.
 Highs in the upper 70s.